Skip to content

 Comparing loggen results can be sufficient for A/B testing, but is not adequate for estimating the syslog ingestion throughput of the entire system.

-In the following example, loggen was able to send 4.3 mln messages in one minute; however, Splunk indexers required an additional two minutes to process these messages.
+In the following example, loggen was able to send 4.3 million messages in one minute; however, Splunk indexers required an additional two minutes to process these messages.
 During that time, SC4S processed the messages and stored them in a queue while waiting for the HEC endpoint to accept new batches.

 Splunk Indexers Total Processing Time (4.3 mln messages) Estimated Max EPS